Glen Alps: Development of the collagraph

 Writers on the subject of collagraphy are careful to point out that while Glen Alps developed the artform and coined the term "collagraph" to describe it, he did not "invent" collagraphy.
 Elementary collagraphic techniques can be detected in prints dating from the 19th century, and the development in the early 20th century of collage as an art form led to the idea that objects (including bits of paper, fabric, metal and sand) collaged on to a printing plate could be inked and printed for textural effects.
 Artists who predated Alps in the use of this concept include the Norwegian Rolf Nesch and the Americans Boris Margo (1902–1995), Edmond Casarella (1920–1996) and Roland Ginzel (b.
 1921).
 Alps began working in the technique in the fall of 1956, when he was an associate professor in the School of Art at the University of Washington.
 He was investigating art techniques that would stimulate creativity and, as he wrote, "...dramatically release the inner-most quality of being" of the artist.
 Alps shared the idea with his students at that time, and they became his colleagues in experimenting with the new art form.
 It became evident to Alps early on in his development of the process that he needed a name for it.
 The word that he coined,"collagraph", is a union of the words "collage" and "-graph."

 Artists who later created notable works in collagraphy include Dean Meeker (1920–2002), Edward Stasack (b.
-1929), John Ross (1921 - 2017) and Claire Romano (1922 - 2017).
+1929), John Ross (1921 - 2017), Claire Romano (1922 - 2017) and Samuel Maitin (1928 - 2004).
 Alps, along with Romano and Ross were all members of Society of American Graphic Artists.
+Maitin (also a student of Mauricio Lasansky's in Philadelphia) formerly ran the Design Lab at the Annenberg School of Communications at the University of Pennsylvania and taught printmaking at the Print Club in Philadelphia.